CreativeSDK/ios-getting-started-samples/Share Menu UI Component/Guide/Guide.md

 # Share Menu UI Component

-While the Creative SDK provides access to multiple features related to Creative Cloud products, sometimes a user needs to work on a file on his own machine.
-The Creative SDK provides a simple way for your mobile users to directly open assets on their desktop machines from the application itself.
-In this guide, we look at how this is done and how you can connect your mobile application to the full power of Creative Cloud on the desktop.
+While the Creative SDK provides access to multiple features related to Creative Cloud products, sometimes a user needs to use other features or services that are not available on their device.
+The Share Menu UI in Creative SDK provides a simple way for your mobile users to do some common tasks in their workflow, such as publishing a file to Behance for feedback, or opening it on their Creative Cloud conncected computer right from the mobile device.
+In this guide, we'll look at how this is done and how you can connect your mobile application to the full power of Creative Cloud seamlessly using the Share Menu UI.

-There are two ways to send data to a desktop application:

-+ Directly from your code, based on a user action, like a click on your own Share button.
-+ Using a Share menu UI control that ships with the SDK.
-The example in this guide uses this.

-You can specify which application to open with the shared data.
-Three applications support this feature: Photoshop, Illustrator, and InDesign.
+You can find more information about opening a file on a user's desktop directly from you app without using Share Menu UI in the <a href="/articles/sendtodesktop/index.html">Send To Desktop API</a> guide.

 ## Contents